netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "state" parameter is defined to configure/expose the scheduling state, depending on the use of the grouping.
 The "identityref" type is used for this parameter to allow extensibility in future modules.
-For example, a "conflict" state is valid in scheduling contexts where multiple systems struggle for the scheduling of the same property.
-The conflict may be induced by, e.g., multiple entities managing the schedules for the same target component.

    The "version" parameter is used to track the current schedule version information.
 The version can be bumped by the entity who create the schedule.